Personal Accounts

 • Investments grow tax free

-• Tax-free withdrawals on qualified distributions in retirement
+• Tax-free withdrawals on qualified distributions in retirement5

 Roth IRAs are funded with after-tax dollars, ie. after you or your employer takes out taxes for state, federal, etc. and gives you your paycheck.
 Once funded, your investments will grow tax-free.
 Unlike a traditional IRA, with a Roth IRA, contributions can be withdrawn at any time without incurring penalties or taxes.
 And once you reach retirement age, qualified withdrawals are tax and penalty free.